eerimoq/simba/README.rst

 Contributing
 ============

+Contributing is very easy, using GitHub for pull requests and code review.
+Just follow the steps below for a smooth process.

 #.
-Fork the repository.
+Fork this repository.

 #.
-Implement the new feature, bug fix or improvement.
+Implement the new feature, bug fix or other improvement, usually on
+   the master branch.

 #.
 Implement test case(s) to ensure that future changes do not break
    legacy.

 #.
-Create a pull request.
+Create a pull request and wait for the code to be reviewed, usually
+   done within a day or two.

 License
 =======